wewakesharma/propasafe/README.md

 ```
 pip install -r requirements.txt
 ```
+Note: While installing the requirements, make sure all the packages are installed.
+If not, download the package from vendor's website.

 5) Load the extension on browser.
 Here's the steps, specific to Chrome.
 Open chrome.
 Go to Extension>Manage Extension.